anmolkaur18/Benevole/README.md

 The 2021 Solution Challenge mission is to solve for one or more of the United Nations 17 Sustainable Development Goals using Google technology.

-Check out more here about it: https://developers.google.com/community/dsc-solution-challenge
+Check out more about it here: https://developers.google.com/community/dsc-solution-challenge

 ## Contributors